-[ (GTID, Last name, First name), SE score, PE score, Days]
+[(Last name, First name), SE score, PE score, Days]

 Note that the GTID, SE Score, PE Score, and Days entries will need to be converted to an integer, while the Last name and First Name should stay as strings.
 You should strip any leading or trailing whitespace from the strings.
+After all the values are converted properly and the list is created, update the dictionary with the new record.

-The GTID, Last name and First name are in a tuple.
+The Last name and First name are in a tuple.
 This list is a record of one employee and has to be returned by this function.
 If the data format of this line is invalid (missing needed data), you should raise a ValueError with a: raise ValueError statement.
 This value error will be handled by the employeeRanker function.